alucryd/oxyromon/README.md

 - ISO <-> CHD (Compressed Hunks of Data)
 - ISO <-> CSO (Compressed ISO)

-Note: CHD will be extracted to their original split CUE/BIN when applicable.
+Note: CHD will be extracted to their original split CUE/BIN where applicable.

     USAGE:
         oxyromon convert-roms [OPTIONS]

     OPTIONS:
-        -a, --all                Converts all systems/all ROMs
+        -a, --all                Convert all systems/games
-        -f, --format <FORMAT>    Sets the destination format [possible values: 7Z, CHD, CSO, ORIGINAL, ZIP]
-        -h, --help               Print help information
+        -f, --format <FORMAT>    Set the destination format [possible values: 7Z, CHD, CSO, ORIGINAL, ZIP] -h, --help               Print help information
-        -n, --name <NAME>        Selects ROMs by name -s, --statistics         Prints statistics for each conversion
+        -n, --name <NAME>        Select games by name -s, --statistics         Print statistics for each conversion

 ## oxyromon-check-roms

-Checks ROM files integrity
+Check ROM files integrity

 This will scan every ROM file in each specified system and move corrupt files to their respective Trash directory.
 File sizes can also be computed again, useful for ROM files imported in v0.8.1 or below.